Mini Pumpkin & Mini Squash Care Guide

 Pruning

-While the Mini Pumpkin is a compact plant, it can still grow to be 2+ feet long.
+While they are compact plants, these varietietues can still grow to be 2+ feet long.
 Keep these tips in mind when thinking about pruning the leaves, flowers, or main stem.

 Pruning Leaves